Welcome to Global Scholar!

 Final Paperwork

-We will share several final forms for parents and Scholars to sign, including the Student Contract and Parent Release Forms, via Campsite in May.
+We will share several final forms for parents and scholars to sign, including the Student Contract and Parent Release Forms, via Campsite in May.
 You will receive an email notifying you to review and complete these forms.
 Forms should be submitted at least one week prior to the start of your program.

 Frequently Asked Questions